rundeck/rundeck/docs/en/manpages/man1/rd-acl.md

 **Action options:**

 `-a,--allow <action,...>`
-:   Actions to validate (test command) or allow (create command).
+:   Actions to test are allowed (test command) or to allow (create command).

 `-D,--deny <action,...>`
-:   Deny the specified actions. (create command)
+:   Actions to test are denied (test command) or to deny (create command).

 **Resource Options:**